Odin-SMR/hermod/Documentation/odin.hermod.rst

 Tests
 ______

 To ensure quality and to simplify for other developers.
-Unittests are written for some parts of Hermod.
-Unittests makes sure that the tested function or procedure does what it's  meant for.
+Unit tests are written for some parts of Hermod.
+Unit tests makes sure that the tested function or procedure does what it's meant to.

-Example: How to run a full unittest suite for a package.
+Example: How to run a full unit test suite for a package.

 .. code-block:: txt

-    .. src/odin.ecmwf$> ../bin/odinpy setup.py test
+    src/odin.ecmwf$> ../bin/odinpy setup.py test

 Example: how to run a specific testcase.

 .. code-block:: txt

-    .. src/odin.ecmwf/odin/ecmwf/tests$> ../../../../../bin/odinpy zpt2_create_test.py
+    src/odin.ecmwf/odin/ecmwf/tests$> ../../../../../bin/odinpy zpt2_create_test.py

 Developing and creating eggs for production
 ___________________________________________

-Once you have a `Developers installation`_ you can change or correct Hermod's behaivor.
+Once you have a `Developers installation`_ you can change or correct Hermod's behaivour.
 If you want to deploy your changes you have to change the version variable in the setup.py file.
 When tests are ok - commit your changes to svn.
 If you don't have any test for your code - consider to add a test to cover your code.

 To build installable eggs use the python interpretor created with buildout.